GoogleChromeLabs/tasklets/README.md

 // arr has now been transferred, you can't access it.
 ```

-If web developers need copying behaviour instead, they are able to make a copy in the call, e.g:
+If web developers need copying behavior instead, they are able to make a copy in the call, e.g:

 ```js
 api.someFunction(new Int8Array(arr));